 Being reconciled isn’t the same as being saved.
 His death enabled every person to approach God in His kingdom.
 But salvation takes place when we actually follow Jesus into that kingdom through faith.
 Then we can live fearlessly in His loving presence.

 Lastly, the Romans chapter eight passage that named the two original laws, also shouts out the extraordinary news.

 Therefore there is now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.

 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin,

-You’ve probably heard somewhere that the same 613 rules (laws, statutes, etc.) of the Old Testament are repeated in the New Testament so we’re to still follow them.
+You have probably heard somewhere that the same 613 rules (laws, statutes, etc.) of the Old Testament are repeated in the New Testament so we are to still follow them.
 Those laws have two purposes.
-(I hope you’re not getting tired of reading this because it’s truly essential.)
+(I hope you are not getting tired of reading this because it is truly essential.)

-They describe Jesus as God –the One who gives life; and they tell us that we aren’t God –we desperately need that life.
+They perfectly describe Jesus, the One who gives life; and they prove that we aren’t Him, we desperately needed that life.

 Our task in this new life is to tell the world that God isn’t counting men’s sins against them; Jesus took our sin so that we might become righteous in Him.
 And having been reconciled by His death, anyone can be saved through His resurrected life.